PepsiCo Dividend: A Sweet-Tasting Investment

 As income expert Marc Lichtenfeld has reminded us, dividend-paying stocks have outperformed the general market for decades.

-Currently, PepsiCo’s annualized dividend payout is $3.82 per share paid quarterly for a dividend yield of about 2.78%.
+Currently, the annual PepsiCo’s dividend payout is $3.82 per share paid quarterly for a yield of about 2.78%.

-On the other hand, if the dividend payout ratio was more than 100%, it would be a red flag on the prospects for future dividend growth.
+On the other hand, if the payout ratio was more than 100%, it would be a red flag on the prospects for future growth.

-Speaking of dividend growth, PepsiCo’s dividend has increased every single year – for 47 consecutive years!
+Speaking of growth, PepsiCo’s dividend has increased every single year – for 47 consecutive years!

 There’s financial power in that kind of reliability.
-But does that steady dividend make PepsiCo stock a buy?
+But does that steady payout make PepsiCo stock a buy?

 Why the PepsiCo Dividend Could Be a Great Buy